This section describes the basics of security for applications deployed through Java Web Start and includes:

 For more information, see the Signing and Verifying JAR Files section.

-element contains security settings for the application.
+security element contains security settings for the application.

 The following example provides the application with complete access to the client system if all its JAR files are signed: